Skip to main content

 What Is the Optimal Type of Physical Activity?

 An effective exercise regimen should be multi-modal, incorporating both impact and muscular tension to stimulate all areas of the skeleton.
-The combination of weight-bearing impact exercises and site-specific provides the most comprehensive benefit.
+The combination of weight-bearing impact exercises and site-specific resistance training provides the most comprehensive benefit.

 Weight-bearing exercises are particularly effective for the hips and spine, which are common sites of osteoporotic fractures.
 Resistance training allows for targeted strengthening of other areas, such as the wrists and shoulders.
 A well-rounded program might involve 3-4 sessions of weight-bearing activity and 2-3 sessions of resistance training per week, ensuring adequate time for recovery and adaptation.